|Origin||3200 Phaethon (an asteroid or a possible "rock comet")|

 |Meteor Velocity||79,000 mph (127,000 kph) or 22 miles per second (35 kilometers per second)|

-The Geminids, which peak during mid-December each year, are considered to be one of the best and most reliable annual meteor showers.
+The Geminids meteor shower, which peaks during mid-December each year, is considered to be one of the best and most reliable annual meteor showers.
 The Geminids did not start out that way.
 The Geminids first began appearing in the mid-1800s.
-However, the first showers were not noteworthy with only 10 - 20 meteors seen per hour.
-Since that time, the Geminids have grown to become one of the most major showers of the year.
+However, the first showers were not noteworthy with only 10 to 20 meteors seen per hour.
+Since that time, the Geminids have grown to become one of the major meteor showers of the year.
 During its peak, 120 Geminid meteors can be seen per hour under perfect conditions.
 The Geminids are bright and fast meteors and tend to be yellow in color.

 Where Do Meteors Come From?

 Unlike most meteor showers which originate from comets, the Geminids originate from an asteroid: 3200 Phaethon.
-Asteroid 3200 Phaethon takes 1.4 years to orbit the sun once.
+Asteroid 3200 Phaethon takes 1.4 years to orbit the Sun once.
 It is possible that Phaethon is a "dead comet" or a new kind of object being discussed by astronomers called a "rock comet."
-Phaethon's comet-like highly elliptical orbit around the sun gives credence to this hypothesis.
+Phaethon's comet-like highly elliptical orbit around the Sun gives credence to this hypothesis.
 However, scientists are not certain how to define Phaethon.
-When Phaethon passes by the sun it does not develop a cometary tail, and its spectra looks like a rocky asteroid.
+When Phaethon passes by the Sun it does not develop a cometary tail, and its spectra look like a rocky asteroid.
 Also, the bits and pieces (2-3 gm/cc) that break off to form the Geminid meteoroids are also several times denser than cometary dust flakes (0.3 gm/cc).

-3200 Phaethon was discovered on Oct., 11 1983 by the Infrared Astronomical Satellite.
-Due to its close approach to the sun, Phaethon is named after the character of Greek myth who drove the sun-god Helios' chariot.
-Phaethon is a small asteroid—its diameter measures only 3.17 miles (5.10 kilometers) across.
-It was astronomer Fred Whipple who realized that Phaethon is the source for the Geminid meteors.
+3200 Phaethon was discovered on Oct.
+11, 1983, by the Infrared Astronomical Satellite.
+Due to its close approach to the Sun, Phaethon is named after the character of Greek myth who drove the Sun-god Helios' chariot.
+Phaethon is a small asteroid – its diameter measures only 3.17 miles (5.10 kilometers) across.
+It was astronomer Fred Whipple who realized that Phaethon is the source of the Geminid meteors.

-Their radiant—the point in the sky from which the Geminids appear to come from—is the constellation Gemini, the "Twins."
+Their radiant – the point in the sky from which the Geminids appear to come – is the constellation Gemini, the "Twins."
 The constellation of Gemini is also where we get the name for the shower: Geminids.
 Note: The constellation for which a meteor shower is named only serves to aid viewers in determining which shower they are viewing on a given night.
 The constellation is not the source of the meteors.
-Also, you should not look only to the constellation of Gemini to view the Geminids -- they are visible throughout the night sky.
+Also, you should not look only to the constellation of Gemini to view the Geminids – they are visible throughout the night sky.